WildBuckwheat/AgOpenGPS-Latest-Shortcut/README.md

 <img src="https://github.com/WildBuckwheat/AgOpenGPS-Latest-Shortcut/blob/main/Images/prompt.jpg" height="350">

 5. Double click the desktop shortcut again.
 The latest version of AgOpenGPS in your version storage path should launch.

+6. That's it.
+Subsequent clicks on the desktop shortcut will launch the latest version.

 If you wish to change the folder that is parsed for the latest version, you can delete or edit the file located at C:\AgOpenGPS Latest\AgOpenGPSVersionsPath.txt